momer93/momer93.github.io/_pages/teaching.md

       <li class="list-group-item">
         <div class="row">
           <div class="col-sm-9">
             I offer workshops for children aged 8 - 16 on various topics of digital fabrication such as 3D printing, CAD design, 2D graphics, laser cutting, basic electronics and programming.
-These workshops are offered in the form of interesting ideas such that
+These workshops are offered in each session with a theme for instance designing cookie cutter before christmas, designing and building an led lit acrylic stand, an obstable avoiding robot etc.
           </div>
         </div>
       </li>